BElluu/BetterStatusPage/README.md

 ## Release status

-BetterStatusPage is approaching its first public MVP release.
+BetterStatusPage is currently in its MVP phase.
 The current target is a practical self-hosted deployment for small teams and personal infrastructure:

 - one Node.js 22 process,
 - SQLite persistence,